 Project STOP

 Plastic pollution has long been recognised to cause a number of detrimental environmental and societal consequences, despite plastic solutions contributing to sustainability in many applications.
 Nevertheless, the global rise in demand for plastic until now has outpaced voluntary efforts to curb plastic pollution.
-In March 2022, at the fifth United Nations Environment Assembly (UNEA 5.2), 175 countries supported a resolution to negotiate a Global Treaty Against Plastic Pollution.
+In March 2022, at the fifth United Nations Environment Assembly (UNEA 5.2), 175 countries supported a resolution to negotiate an international legally binding instrument to end plastic pollution, including in the marine environment.
 From the start, Borealis has been supportive of an ambitious treaty to curb global plastic pollution.

 Screenshot 2023 05 11 145557